 But, not a big Problem for me, as my Webhoster (Netcup) offers ssh access as well as native cron Jobs, so, all I had to do was to create a simple PHP Script out of the WP Plugin without any User Interface which works just fine .
 Of course, this does not help anyone who is running their Website on a restricted Hosting without ssh/cron...

-As for the Icalendar Widget, I just finished a new Grav Plugin: Icalendar which does just what I need: provide a short List of Upcoming Events in the sidebar, no more, no less.
+As for the Icalendar Widget, I just finished a new Grav Plugin: Icalendar which does just what I need: provide a short List of Upcoming Events in the sidebar, no more, no less - this is now also included in the Grav Plugin Directory and can hence be installed via gpm/Admin Backend.

-And, finally, I wrote a simple Replacement for the Hits Counter: Ipcount which, admitted, still lacks a History, including graphic Presentation, so, I might add that at some point in the Future (if I feel the need...).
+And, finally, I wrote a simple Replacement for the Hits Counter: Ipcount which, admitted, still is in beta state (needs some more investigation on the count process...), also lacks a History, including graphic Presentation, so, I might add that at some point in the Future (if I feel the need...).

 Of course, there are still some Improvements to be done, e.g. a full featured Multi-ICS Calendar, the still rudimentary Blog Archive and so on, so stay tuned.